 Oasis Limeside’s lead teacher for emotional health and mental wellbeing, and your first contact for any questions or issues is our Senior Mental Health Lead, Mrs Charles.
-Our Emotional Literacy Support Assistant and Designated Safeguarding Lead and Deputy Principal).
+Our Emotional Literacy Support Assistant and Designated Safeguarding Lead is Miss Nichola Beswick.
 Our Oasis Hub Leader who can support parents and families is Chris O'Donnell.
 Chris can be contacted through the school office.

 These agencies may be able to help you or your child.
-If you are unsure which agency can best help you speak to Mrs Ryan or Miss Beswick.
+If you are unsure which agency can best help you speak to Mrs Charles or Miss Beswick.

 Anyone can use this form to make a referral to Oldham's Multi-Agency Safeguarding Hub (MASH team) when there are individuals or families needing support from the Early Help team or when there are children or young people needing support for mental health issues.
-Contact Mrs Ryan or Miss Beswick if you would like help with the forms.
+Contact Mrs Charles or Miss Beswick if you would like help with the forms.

 This page lists a range of services and activities happening near you.